 As the duo walks to the nearest town, Lady Loki tells Loki she goes by Sylvie now.
 Massive clue!
 Check out the easter eggs section below for more info.

 Sylvie and Loki make it to the nearest town that is uninhabited but for one woman.
-Sylvie tries to use brute force to enter the woman’s home, but she’s shot backward when the woman fires a massive blaster at her.
+Sylvie tries to use brute force to enter the woman’s home, but she’s shot backwards when the woman fires a massive blaster at her.

 Brute force is no substitute for diplomacy and guile.Loki, talking to Sylvie